Top Gut Health Supplements That Support Your Microbiome

 • Improves blood sugar balance and cholesterol

-Food sources: Psyllium husk, flaxseeds, chia seeds, oats, legumes, leafy greens, broccoli, green powders
+Food sources: Flaxseeds, chia seeds, oats, legumes, leafy greens, broccoli, green powders

-Usage recommendation: Take fibre supplements with at least 250–300ml of water; psyllium is best before meals; greens powders can be added to smoothies or water in the morning
+Usage recommendation: Always take fibre supplements with at least 250–300ml of water; psyllium is best before meals; greens powders can be added to smoothies or water in the morning

 These natural botanicals soothe the gut, reduce inflammation and help relieve digestive discomfort.
 Each offers unique benefits for nausea, cramping, and microbiome health [12].